mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ### Situation and Challenge

-Design for TV devices has a few unique requirements (quirky!) that web and mobile don't have.
-The two big considerations are controller types (D-Pad vs Game Controller) and Payment Method (Direct Billing vs In-App-Purchase).
+Design for TV devices has unique requirements that web and mobile don't have.
+The input paradigm of focus control is distinct from WIMP or Touch inputs, type and color accessibility is different on TV screens, and the canvas size is fixed.

+Relevant to Growth Design, the two big considerations are controller types (D-Pad vs Game Controller) and Payment Method (Direct Billing vs In-App-Purchase).
 ### Playstation 4

 Playstation is an example of a platform with a game controller, a power-user base, and direct billing payments.